bobpattersonjr/workmux/README.md

   branch you have checked out.
 - `-b, --background`: Create the tmux window in the background without switching to it.
 Useful with `--prompt-editor`.
+- `-w, --with-changes`: Move uncommitted changes from the current worktree to the new worktree, then reset the original worktree to a clean state.
+Useful when you've accidentally started working on the wrong branch.
+- `-u, --include-untracked`: Also move untracked files (requires `--with-changes`).
+By default, only staged and modified tracked files are moved.
 - `-p, --prompt <text>`: Provide an inline prompt that will be automatically passed to AI agent panes.
 - `-P, --prompt-file <path>`: Provide a path to a file whose contents will be used as the